For Immediate Release

 HONG KONG,JAN.
 14, 2014—Hong Kong successfully defended its status as the world’s freest economy for the 20th consecutive year in the 2014 Index of Economic Freedom, thwarting a challenge by perennial runner-up Singapore, which came within seven-tenths of a point of the top spot.

-The Index—published annually by The Wall Street Journal and The Heritage Foundation—shows this year that the Asia-Pacific region remains a study in contrasts.
+The Index—published annually by The Heritage Foundation—shows this year that the Asia-Pacific region remains a study in contrasts.
 It is home to four of the world’s freest economies (Hong Kong, Singapore, Australia, New Zealand) and three of the most repressed (Timor-Leste, Turkmenistan, North Korea).

 Launched in 1995, the Index evaluates countries in four broad areas of economic freedom: rule of law; regulatory efficiency; limited government; and open markets.
 Based on its aggregate score, each of 178 countries graded in the 2014 Index is classified as “free” (i.e., combined scores of 80 or higher); “mostly free” (70-79.9); “moderately free” (60-69.9); “mostly unfree” (50-59.9); or “repressed” (under 50).